Ski mountaineering in the Waddington Range

 Day 11: Pack up camp and fly back to Bluff Lake.

-Please note: If weather and conditions are not suitable for the above itinerary, we may have to wait for several days at Bluff Lake, or choose a different destination such as Nirvana Pass or the Cataract Glacier.
-Excellent weather is required for flying into Waddington, so a long weather window is required and the possibility of getting stuck at camp is real.
+Please note: If weather and conditions are not suitable for the above itinerary, we may have to wait for several days at Bluff Lake, or choose a different destination nearby.
+Excellent weather is required for flying into the Dais Glacier, so a long weather window is required and the possibility of getting stuck at camp is real.

 Waddington Basecamp Dates